How Much Does a Website Cost in Portugal? (2026 Pricing Guide)

 Why is there such a wide price range?

-Because "a website" can mean anything from a single landing page to a complex web application with user accounts, payment processing, and AI features.
+Because "a website" can mean anything from a single landing page to a complex web application with user accounts, payment processing, automations, and custom integrations.
 The scope determines the price.

 Do I need to pay for hosting separately?